When to replace your boiler

 Is it cheaper to repair or replace my boiler?

 • Is your boiler still under warranty?
-As long as you have a full service record, your repair will likely be covered.
+If yes, then as long as you have a full service record your repair could be covered.

 • Are parts for your boiler still available?
-As time goes on the boiler manufacturer may stop producing parts for your boiler.
+As time goes on, the boiler manufacturer may stop producing parts for your boiler, which makes these models harder and more expensive to fix.

-If your boiler is on the blink and you’re not sure where to start your search for a new one, BOXT are here to help.
+If your boiler is on the blink and you’re not sure where to start your search for a replacement, BOXT are here to help.

 We’re working together with BOXT, one of the largest boiler installation companies in the UK, to help you find the best boiler for your home.